 - ‘Subscription’ – 4,000 EUR office costs + fixed number of days each month at 1,500 EUR (at least 3 days for at least 5 months) + 2,5% success fee

 - ‘By the hour’ – 2,000 EUR office costs and 95 to 500 EUR per hour.
 These hours are sold in blocks of 4 to 8 hours –no success fee (or 1% if agreed)

 We normally make a tailor-made agreement for each client based on the background and requirements of each seller.
 This offer depends on a lot of items and we prefer to discuss this with you personally.
 Please do get in touch if you want to learn more about how we can help you in the process of a business sale and what the related costs would be.

 If you have any questions about the costs of selling your business, feel free to contact us.
-You might want to know what the costs of a CFIE advisor are.
-In that case, we suggest selecting your consultant in international M&A advisors and we will give you a quote after your selection.
+You might want to know what the costs of a CFIE adviser are.
+In this case, we suggest selecting your consultant in international M&A advisers and we will give you a quote.

-(1 The Lehman formula is a formula that is very often used.
-The Lehman formula for a success fee is determined as:
+A formula that is used quite often.
+The Lehman formula for a success fee is determined as follows:

 * 5% on the first 1,000,000 EUR, plus

 * 4% on the second 1,000,000 EUR, plus

 * 3% on the third 1,000,000 EUR, plus

 * 2% on the fourth 1,000,000 EUR, plus